 What are you looking for in a board?
 How far do you know about longboarding?
 Is it for cruising on around town?
 Or, do you want to hit the skatepark with it?
 Or, are you targeting to drag down the tall hills?

 Choosing the right board depends on these questions.
-Different category of longboards will provide you with both benefits and disservice.
-For example, if you choice shorter longboards, they will offer you agility that means you can turn them more.
+Different categories of longboards will provide you with both benefits and disservice.
+For example, if you choose shorter longboards, they will offer you agility which means you can turn them more.
 But they won’t provide stability and you can easily fall over if you are not so expert.
 For a newbie in longboarding, longboard with easy sliding is the appropriate one.

 It is wise to choose good quality longboard.
 In the market, you will find various types of longboards that fit for both beginners and professionals.
 At the very first stage, you should choose the longbeards that are particularly for the new ones.
 When you are more expert with advanced techniques, then you can go for longboards for the professional level.